 Robert Ferrante, a professor of neurological surgery at the University of Pittsburgh School of Medicine, was charged on Thursday with a single count of criminal homicide in connection with the death of his wife, Autumn Klein, in April.
 An article online in the Pittsburgh Post-Gazette points to an affidavit stating that Klein, a neurologist, had a cyanide level that "was found to be in the lethal range."

 Both were prominent scientists.
-Ferrante studied amyotrophic lateral sclerosis (ALS).
-His wife, an expert in the treatment of women with neurological diseases, was the chief of the division of women's neurology at the University of Pittsburgh Medical Center (UPMC).
-In an obituary published online in the Pittsburgh Post-Gazette in April, Robert Friedlander, chairman of neurological surgery at UPMC, called her a "rising star" and her death "an irreplaceable loss."
+Ferrante studied amyotrophic lateral sclerosis.
+His wife, an expert in the treatment of women with neurological diseases, was the chief of the Division of Women's Neurology at the University of Pittsburgh Medical Center (UPMC).
+In an obituary published online in the Post-Gazette in April, Robert Friedlander, neurological surgery chair at UPMC, called her a "rising star" and her death "an irreplaceable loss."
 She was 41.

 Ferrante was arrested in West Virginia as he returned from visiting his sister in Florida.
 He awaits extradition to Pittsburgh.
 "He is adamant that he is innocent.
 I believe him and I'm sure it'll be a hell of a trial," defense attorney William Difenderfer tells CBSNews.